DOT AI Activation Points

 Overview

-This 7-month project was a collaboration with the Open Learning Initiative (OLI), an open-source platform that applies learning science and technology to improve outcomes and expand access to high-quality digital courses.
+This 7-month capstone project was a collaboration with the Open Learning Initiative (OLI), an open-source platform that applies learning science and technology to improve student outcomes.
+Within OLI's REAL CHEM course, our goal was to make AI support more visible, timely, and useful — helping students get help at the moment it matters, without interrupting their learning flow.

 Outcome